The-Learning-And-Vision-Atelier-LAVA/PAM/README.md

 ## Acknowledgement

-We would also like to thank [@akkaze](https://github.com/akkaze) for constructive advice.
+We would like to thank [@akkaze](https://github.com/akkaze) for constructive advice.

  ## Contact
 For questions, please send an email to wanglongguang15@nudt.edu.cn